ptomulik/testmd/README.md

       .
     }

-Note, that the returned hash has one item per package, and each such item consists of several sub-items - one for each installable version of a package.

 Of course, we may operate on exact package names, that is request information for one particular package.
 For example, in order to obtain available package versions we call: